 These services are available at all clinics and hospitals throughout the Western Cape.

 First-time visitors to the clinic/secondary or tertiary hospital will be asked to fill out a form and a folder will be opened for the patient.
 You will need to produce your ID book.

 A referral letter from the clinic will be required when visiting a hospital.
 Hospitals ask for your most recent payslip/income assessment (IRP5).
 You should bring your hospital card if you were previously registered at the hospital.

 |Government Body:||(Western Cape Government)|

-Free, but there is a cost involved when visiting hospitals.
+Chronic care is free at a primary health care level (day hospital/clinic), but there is a cost involved when visiting a district or tertiary hospital.
 This cost is based on how much you earn and on how many dependents you have, according to the hospital rating scale.